2017 Community Trauma Report

-University Health System released its third annual Community Trauma Report on January 19, 2017.
+University Health System released its 2017 Community Trauma Report during National Trauma Awareness Month in May, 2018.
 The report looks at major causes of serious injuries and trends in South Texas over a five-year period, using data from thousands of trauma patients seen at University Hospital.
 This year’s report also shines a spotlight on the important and unusual partnership between the level I trauma centers at University Hospital and Brooke Army Medical Center.

 Among the report’s other highlights:

 - Car crashes — the rate (per 100,000) of children injured in car crashes in 2017 increased by 173 percent over a five-year period.

 - Falls — fall injuries for children rose from 396 in 2016 to 439 in 2017.
 Falls were the No. 2 injury cause among children.

 - Bicycle injuries —the bike injury rate for children has gone up nearly 36 percent from five years ago, with 45 children injured in 2017.

 - Animal bites — children injured by animal bites rose from 63 in 2016 to 75 in 2017.

 - Burns — hot soup was the leading cause of burns involving children at 16 percent.
 Boiling water was the second leading cause at 12 percent.